 Want to study in Japan?
-Here are the best Japanese universities and their ranking.
+Here are the best universities in Japan for engineering and their ranking.
 Check it out!

 The land of the rising sun is known not only for its rich culture and traditions but also for its innovations and brilliant contribution to the field of research.

 Over the years, Japan has made a name for itself as one of the best countries to pursue higher education in.
 It is home to some of the world’s best universities and is attracting many international students.